vedprakashmishra/Avalonian/README.md

 # Avalonian

-This application is a personalized note making app, notes once added can be modified or deleted, reminder feature is also there to send push notification to user.
+This application is a personalized note making app, notes once added can be modified or deleted, reminder feature is also there to send push notifications.

 Authorization:
 1. Using Email